 Destruction of your information;

-This Statement is provided for your information and doesn't limit or exclude your rights under the Act.
+This Privacy Statement is provided for your information and doesn't limit or exclude your rights under the Act.
 If you wish to seek further information on the Act, please see the Privacy Act website.

 2. What information does MainPower collect?